manishekhawat/device-type-capture/README.md

 > ### _Note: This package can do what it promises, however this package is still under active development for feature enhancements.
 Please contribute back if you are able to find bugs/issues or want to contribute feature update to the package._

-> _Keeping this package as open source for everyone to know how identification of device type or tier could be done._
+> _Keeping this package as open source for everyone to know how identification of device type or tier could be done.
+Runs on Github actions._

 ## Installation